oldestyle/madmartigan/README.md

 #### Video Wall multi panel displays
 Using a number of video displays, the cluster could be used to develop and demonstrate large scale display and technology.

+#### Distributed digital signage systems
+The device can be used to demonstrate and tune digital signage software for Raspberry Pi hardware.
+A distributed system wherein the signage assets are sourced from one server and distributed to other devices, reducing server and network load.

 ## References
 - http://www.midwesternmac.com/blogs/jeff-geerling/introducing-dramble-raspberry